DorothyTamYiLing/GWarrange/documents/tutorials.md

 ![kmer97318_plot](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/dbae9891-4ec5-47ac-849f-e851481fe999)

+Flanking sequences of split k-mers appeared in clusters.
+This is due to indels that are found in genomes leading to shifts in the rearrangement boundaries.
+For clarity in visualisation, arrows that are less than 40000bp apart (default value) are merged, as indicated by the --split_merge flag.

-No significant split unitigs are identified as unitig-caller are not able to generate unitigs containing placeholder sequences.
+No significant split unitigs are identified as unitig-caller unitigs containing placeholder sequences are not produced by unitig-callers.

 2) Plotting intact unitigs (without N) for visualising sequence content of rearrangement :